narrowspark/framework/docs/en/01_Prologue/Contributions/06_Security_Issues.md

 * Write a security announcement for the official [Narrowspark Blog][4] about the vulnerability.
 This post should contain the following information:

-   * a title that always include the "Security release" string.
+   * A title that always include the "Security release" string.
-   * a description of the vulnerability.
+   * A description of the vulnerability.
-   * the affected versions.
+   * The affected versions.
-   * the possible exploits.
+   * The possible exploits.
-   * how to patch/upgrade/workaround affected applications.
+   * How to patch/upgrade/workaround affected applications.
-   * the CVE identifier.
+   * The CVE identifier.
-   * credits.
+   * Credits.
 * Send the patch and the announcement to the reporter for review.
 * Apply the patch to all maintained versions of Narrowspark.
 * Package new versions for all affected versions.